Two-Dimensional Quantum Material Identification via Self-Attention and Soft-labeling in Deep Learning: Introduction

-To this end, we propose a novel method of instance segmentation that helps to localize the location of 2D quantum materials using optical microscopy.
-In particular, we focus on solving problem of missing annotation that leads to lower recall and overall performances.
-Therefore, our contributions in this work can be summarized as follows, \begin{itemize} \item We introduce a new mechanism based on the attention for automatically detecting the potential objects that do not have annotations.
-This method can be trained end-to-end together with the full deep learning based detection framework. \item We propose an attention based loss strategy that can assign soft-labels for the objects detected above.
+To this end, we propose a novel method of instance segmentation that helps localize the location of 2D quantum materials using optical microscopy.
+We focus on solving the problem of missing annotations, resulting in lower recall and overall performance.
+Our contributions in this work can be summarized as follows, \begin{itemize} \item We introduce a new mechanism based on attention for automatically detecting potential objects that do not have annotations.
+This method is trained end-to-end together with the full deep learning-based detection framework. \item We propose an attention-based loss strategy that can assign soft-labels for the objects detected above.
 This approach helps reduce the gradient impact of these objects contributing to the whole framework, thus increasing the recall and overall performance. \end{itemize}